Rishavdovakiin/DM-Regression/Streamlit_ReadMe.md

 ### Features
-- Predict dark matter halo concentration: Upload a CSV file with the required features, and the app will provide predictions.
+- **Predict dark matter halo concentration**: Upload a CSV file with the required features, and the app will provide predictions.
-- Advanced machine learning models: The app uses regression models trained on data from the Bolshoi Simulation Catalogue.
+- **Advanced machine learning models**: The app uses regression models trained on data from the Bolshoi Simulation Catalogue.
-- Visualization: Compare predictions against actual values using plots.
+- **Visualization**: Compare predictions against actual values using plots.
-- Sample data: Download a sample dataset to test the functionality.
+- **Sample data**: Download a sample dataset to test the functionality.
-- User-friendly interface: The app features an intuitive design, with helpful descriptions and easy-to-follow steps.
+- **User-friendly interface**: The app features an intuitive design, with helpful descriptions and easy-to-follow steps.
 ### How to Use the App
 - Run the App
 Install Streamlit by running: